ktso11/SeleniumSelenide_TestLAB/README.md

-# SeleniumSelenide_TestLAB
+# UI Testing with Selenium and Selenide LAB

 As part of GA SECA Selenium lab

+Parts I worked on:
--testing logic inside UserApiFeatureTest.java
+-Patch testing logic inside UserApiFeatureTest.java -EditUserComponent in tunr-ui, UsersService